 According to a recent Aberdeen study, top-performing organizations are 67% more likely to have a centralized invoice solution.

-E-Invoicing software has its benefits, but the number one bonus is keeping your suppliers happy.
+E-Invoicing software has its benefits, but one of the top benefit is keeping your suppliers happy.
 Paying suppliers on time is a win-win for both buyers and suppliers.
 Typically, late payments stem from invoice errors that take time to correct.
 With a cloud-based solution, once invoice details are extracted electronically, the payment process is streamlined with AP automation.
 And there’s less chance of duplicate entries that could lead to duplicate supplier payments.

 Stop Driving Up Time and Money